Meaning and Levels of Dan Degrees

 While more intense mental continuity is being revealed, at the same time strength and speed are added to the first dan rank.
 This progress perceived by the student as self-development.

-The jury should feel this evolution noting that the work has entered a certain way and is moving towards a certain direction.
+The jury should feel this progress noticing that the work has a certain form and is evolving towards a certain direction.

 3 – 参段 SANDAN – The Third DAN:

-This is the stage where kokyu and ryoku concepts are begun to be understood.
-It’s the spiritual dimension of Aikido.
-Technical delicacy, sharpness, and efficiency begin to manifest themselves.
+This is the stage where the kokyu-ryoku concept begins to be understood.
+It is the start of the spiritual dimension of Aikido.
+Technical delicacy, sharpness, and effectiveness begin to manifest themselves.
 The student reaching this point can start to train beginners.

 4 – 四段 YONDAN – The Forth DAN:

-At this technically advanced level, the principles that guide the techniques are begun to be comprehended.
+At this technically advanced level, the principles that guide the techniques begin to be comprehended.
 It is possible to fill in for the Sensei when it is necessary.

 5 – 伍 段 GODAN – The Fifth DAN: